Member of the Legislative Assembly (India)

-A Member of the Legislative Assembly (MLA) is a representative elected by the voters of an electoral district (constituency) to the legislature of State government in the Indian system of government.
+A member of the Legislative Assembly (MLA) is a representative elected by the voters of an electoral district (constituency) to the legislature of a State government in the Indian system of government.
 From each constituency, the people elect one representative who then becomes a member of the Legislative Assembly (MLA).
 Each state has between seven and nine MLAs for every Member of Parliament (MP) that it has in the Lok Sabha, the lower house of India's bicameral parliament.
 There are also members in three unicameral legislatures in Union Territories: the Delhi Legislative Assembly, Jammu and Kashmir Legislative Assembly and the Puducherry Legislative Assembly.
-Only a Member of the Legislative Assembly can work as a minister for more than 6 months.
-If a non-Member of the Legislative Assembly becomes a Chief Minister or a minister, he must become an MLA within 6 months to continue in the job.
-Only a Member of the Legislative Assembly can become a Speaker of the Legislature.
+Only an MLA can work as a minister for more than 6 months.
+If a non-MLA becomes a Chief Minister or a minister, he must become an MLA within 6 months to continue in the job.
+Only an MLA can become the Speaker of the Legislature.